 As of 2018, Mercy Haven owned or rented a total of 74 sites, representing 106 units of housing for 316 persons, and administered 75 Section 8 certificates.
-At the same time, plans are underway for building 19 more units of housing and working with funders to purchase additional sites.
+At the same time, construction began on 19 more units of housing, and we have now purchased 3 more homes, which will add 63 more people in need to our housing.
 Some of our support programs include free legal advocacy, education and life skills training, peer support groups, supported employment, community outreach, youth mentoring, and 24 hour on-call staff.